The Best Places To Recycle In Hong Kong

 GREEN$ Incentives

-As of 16 November 2020, the EPD introduced the GREEN$ (Greeny Coins) smart card for the public to earn GREEN$ and exchange them for gift items.
+The GREEN$ (Greeny Coins) smart card allows public to earn GREEN$ and exchange them for gift items.
 This is a great way to motivate people to take part.

 E-Waste Collection